Sir Archibald Lyle, 2nd Baronet: World War I and later life

 Lyle served during the First World War with the Scottish Horse, becoming a temporary major in October 1915, which he relinquished in August 1917.
 In January 1918, he was awarded the Military Cross for conspicuous gallantry and devotion to duty while leading a company during an attack with the Scottish Horse as part of the Mediterranean Expeditionary Force.
 He was again made a temporary major in August 1918, while in 2nd in command, which he relinquished following the war in May 1919.
 Lyle spent the early part of 1920 away from the military, travelling around British India with his family.
 He returned from Calcutta aboard the steamship in April, having been promoted to major in the Scottish Horse in February.
 He was conferred the Territorial Decoration in October 1921 and was later promoted to lieutenant colonel in July 1924.
 In June 1928, he was made a brevet colonel, before retiring from active service in October of the same year, retaining the rank of lieutenant colonel.

 Upon the death of his father in December 1933, he succeeded as the 2nd Baronet of the Lyle baronets, in addition to inheriting the Lyle Shipping Company.
 He served as a deputy lieutenant of Perthshire in 1937, and was appointed vice-lieutenant in June 1940.
 During his life he was a member of the Royal Company of Archers, the King's Bodyguard For Scotland, in addition to serving as a justice of the peace.
 Lyle died at Marylebone in December 1946.
-With his son, Ian Archibald de Hoghton Lyle, being killed in action during the Second World War, he was succeeded in the baronetcy by his grandson, Gavin Lyle.
+With his son, Ian Archibald de Hoghton Lyle (son-in-law of John Yarde-Buller, 3rd Baron Churston), being killed in action during the Second World War, he was succeeded in the baronetcy by his grandson, Gavin Lyle, stepson of Ian Russell, 13th Duke of Bedford.